-- 1. Lingzhi Wang (the "Member") registered with the College of Nurses of Ontario ("CNO") as a Registered Practical Nurse ("RPN") on June 23, 2006. - 2.
-The Member was employed as an RPN at Baycrest Hospital located in Toronto, Ontario (the "Facility"), at the time of the incidents described below.
-The Facility terminated the Member's employment on July 10, 2019 as a result of the incidents.
+- 1. Tatiana Koroleva (the "Member") registered with the College of Nurses of Ontario ("CNO") as a Registered Nurse ("RN") on December 3, 1999. - 2.
+The Member was employed as an RN at Baycrest Health Sciences (the "Facility"), located in Toronto, Ontario from 2000 to 2019.
+The Member's employment at the Facility was terminated in connection with the incidents described below.